Style Guide

 tag is used for the actual title of the document.

-Use headings to split up long text block into managable chunks.
+Use headings to split up long text blocks into manageable chunks.

 Headings can be referenced in other documents using a hash link [Headings](doc:style-guide#headings)